 – If creating (an) original culture(s) and/or constructed language(s), consider purchasing The Language Construction Kit, and The Planet Construction Kit, and later the Advanced Language Construction Kit.

-– Find your ‘style’ – different creative people have a particular style that makes them unique, and are influenced by different things.
+– Find your ‘style’ – there are creative people who have a signature style that makes them unique, and are influenced by different things.
 Find out what these are and ‘work to your strengths’.
-If particular things were an influence, try to incorporate those influences in a way that fits with your creative style, but differentiate your project(s) as much as possible from what they were influenced by and give your project(s) as much distinctiveness as possible rather than create an obvious knock-off of something else.
+If particular things were an influence, try to incorporate those influences in a way that fits with your creative style, but differentiate your project(s) as much as possible from what they were influenced by and give your project(s) as much distinctiveness as possible rather than create an obvious knock-off of something else – avoid being generic or uninspired: aim to be original, distinct, and unique.
 Feel free to experiment with things such as: acronyms whose initials form a complete word; clever (and importantly, original) portmanteaus; self-aware humour.

 – Be patient with ‘getting your work out there’ and hearing people telling you (repeatedly) to ‘get a ‘real’ job as opposed to a ‘fake job’ (because obviously being ‘creative’ counts as a ‘fake job’ in some people’s books) and don’t give up if you get rejected again and again – someone eventually will be able to tell if you have potential!
 It’s meaningful even if some people are ‘time burglars’.
 If you have a passion for writing or find it fulfilling, ‘Just Do It’!